solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

--   `getProposalActions()`: This function returns proposal calldata to propose on arbitrum governor.
+-   `getProposalActions()`: This function returns proposal actions to propose on arbitrum governor.
 Arbitrum proposals must have a single action which must be a call to ArbSys address with the l1 timelock schedule calldata.

     ```solidity
     /// @notice get proposal actions